 1. One of the Best Sunrise Views in Nepal

-Poon Hill is famous for its panoramic sunrise over the Dhaulagiri and Annapurna ranges.
-As the sun rises slowly, the mountains turn shades of pink and gold—creating one of the most unforgettable moments of the journey.
+Poon Hill is famous for panoramic sunrise views over the Dhaulagiri and Annapurna ranges.
+As the sun rises, the mountains gradually change from soft pink to warm golden tones, creating one of the most memorable moments of the trek.

 2. Beginner-Friendly Trek